wach128/cordova-plugin-health/README.md

 * When publishing the app, you need to comply to [these requests from Google](https://developer.android.com/health-and-fitness/guides/health-connect/publish/request-access).
 * You need to include a Privacy Policy in HTML format.
 This can be done either by adding a file with the name privacypolicy.html inside your root www folder, or by using the `setPrivacyPolicyURL()` function (see below).
 * This plugin uses AndroidX.
 You may need to [activate AndroidX](https://cordova.apache.org/announcements/2020/06/29/cordova-android-9.0.0.html) in the Android platform and make sure all other plugins you use are AndroidX compatible.
+* Health Connect requires that each data type accessed is listed as permission in the AndroidManifest.xml file.
+This plugin will add permissions for ALL SUPPORTED data types, both read and write.
+However, this is a LONG LIST and it may be problematic when submitting to the Play Store. **It is strongly suggested to review the list and remove those that are actually not needed**.
+See [this](https://developer.android.com/health-and-fitness/guides/health-connect/plan/data-types) to understand which permissions that you can remove and which ones you should keep.

 ## Mandatory Privacy Policy on Android